Inverse-LLaVA: Rethinking Multimodal Alignment via Text-to-Vision Mapping

 EVE-7B 25.6 41.8 63.0 49.5 - 1217.3 75.4 51.9 60.8

-Table 2: Training data comparison. #Samples indicates the number of samples used in alignment pre-training and instruction fine-tuning stages respectively.
+Table 2: Training data usage comparison. #Samples indicates the number of samples used in the alignment pre-training and instruction fine-tuning stages.

 Model Alignment #Samples Finetune #Samples